 Using Biometrics to Ensure Authentic Presence

 A key piece of technology for digital identity verification services is biometrics.
 When a person’s identity is being verified remotely or without assistance, it takes the position of a human.
 Instead of a bank employee or a telecom employee comparing a customer’s face to the image on a government-issued document in-branch or in the store, facial recognition software captures a picture of the customer’s face and compares it to the image taken from the government-issued document.
-Real-time spoof and liveness detection, also known as presentation attack detection (PAD), is a crucial component of authentic presence assurance.
+Real-time face ID verification. which is also known as presentation attack detection (PAD), use liveness detection and anti-spoofing to ensure you are actually present in the image.
 A strong facial recognition system must be able to resist typical spoof attempts and be able to tell whether a person is legitimate and present during the identity verification procedure.

 Improved Facial Recognition Methods

 Numerous advantages of contemporary facial recognition algorithms include: